fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 APDU is divided into packets following the structure [below](#packet).

 #### Characteristic: APDU Response Ready
-Notification issued by the Server to signal that the Response APDU can be retrieved.
-The payload transmitted is irrelevant.
+Notification issued by the Server to signal that the Response APDU can be retrieved or an error code.

+The payload has to be a 32-bit unsigned big endian integer, denoting:
+  - `0x000000000`: No error, APDU is ready for reading
+  - `0x000000001`: Generic SE error (no response from SE, transaction reset)
+  - `0x000000002`: APDU-over-BLE protocol error (packets lost, incorrect sequence, timeout)

 #### Characteristic: APDU Response
 Used by the Client to retrieve the Response APDU fragments corresponding to the processing of a previous Command APDU.
 The Client will read this characteristic only after receiving *APDU Response Ready* notification.
 Response APDU fragments will be encoded in the same structure as command APDUs in the figure below.